top of page

 The ones who Love us

-I just launched my program for parents and grandparents, so I wanted to discuss how these people in our lives can impact the development of young adults.
+I wanted to discuss how parents and grandparents in young adult lives can impact their leadership development.
 What I am so impressed by these days is the confidence that young adults have in being open and honest with themselves to share the truths about themselves to others.

 After reading what I share below, I challenge parents and grandparents to step into the shoes of the teens or young people in their lives, and think back to when they were that age.
 I know we walked miles in the snow, uphill, both ways, and there is no challenge greater than our own.
 What if maybe it is just relative, and we all have had the same levels of struggles?
 Wouldn’t it be easier if our families (young and old) came together to support each other?
 I honestly think that is what we all want, it just takes courage and vulnerability.